AmitKumarDas/amitkumardas.github.io/ReadMe.md

 ## License

 - This is a fork of mojombo/mojombo.github.io.
-- The following directories and their contents are Copyright Amit Kumar Das.
 - You may reuse anything therein with link to the original:
   - _posts/
   - images/